 We instruct all tenants to report any maintenance issue as soon as possible, whether it be direct to you as a Landlord or to our office if we are managing the tenancy on your behalf.
-If it is an emergency and out of office hours then they are instructed to listen to the answer phone message for a mobile number to call.
+If it is an emergency and out of office hours then they are instructed to listen to the answer phone message for our mobile number advice line to call

 In the case of an emergency we will do everything we can to rectify the issue with the tenants and you will be kept updated by email.
 For any routine maintenance we will always contact you first as the Landlord for approval to have any works carried out.